-- 1. Place the vehicle on a level surface with the headlight approximately 10"(3m) from a wall. - Measure the distance from the floor to the center of the headlight and make a mark on the wall at the same height. - 3.
-Start the engine and turn the headlight switch to high beam. - Observe headlight aim.
-The most intense part of the headlight beam should be aimed 2.8" (71mm) below the mark placed on the wall in step the mark placed on the wall in step 2.
-NOTE : Riding weight must be included on the seat.

-5. To turn the two adjusting bolt 1 clockwise is to heighten the beam area and to turn the two adjusting bolt 1 counterclockwise is to lower the beam area.
+- Place the vehicle on a level surface with the headlight approximately 10"(3m) from a wall. - Measure the distance from the floor to the center of the headlight and make a mark on the wall at the same height. - 3.
+Start the engine and turn the headlight switch to high beam. - 4.
+Observe headlight aim.
+The most intense part of the headlight beam should be aimed 2.8" (71mm) below the mark placed on the wall in step 2.
+NOTE: Riding weight must be included on the seat. - 5.
+To turn the two adjusting bolt 1 clockwise is to heighten the beam area and to turn the two adjusting bolt 1 counterclockwise is to lower the beam area.